How to Stain a Deck so it Never Peels or Fades…

 Click the blue link above to find out how…

-2. Scrub and clean your deck cleaner followed with a brightener…
+2. Scrub and clean with a deck cleaner followed with a brightener…

 Scrubbing your deck with a deck cleaner is critically important